Let Synthetic Data Shine: Domain Reassembly and Soft-Fusion for Single Domain Generalization: Experiments

 \section{Experiments}

-This section validates the effectiveness of our DRSF framework through two fundamental vision tasks: object detection and semantic segmentation.
-We conduct comprehensive comparisons with state-of-the-art SDG methods, perform component-wise ablation studies, analyze detection performance, and present visual interpretations.
+This section validates the effectiveness of our DRSF framework through three fundamental vision tasks: object detection, semantic segmentation and image classification.
+We conduct comprehensive comparisons with SOTA SDG methods, perform component-wise ablation studies, analyze detection performance, and present visual interpretations.